 The library offers instruction sessions tailored to the needs of your students and your assignments.
 Instruction librarians will introduce students to the resources and search strategies that are most appropriate for their assignments, topics and level of expertise.

 Where, When and Who?

 All teaching faculty are invited to take advantage of our library instruction program and schedule library sessions for their classes.
-Sessions may be scheduled during regular class time (evening as well as day) on the main campus in Center Valley as well as Easton.
+Sessions may be scheduled during regular class time (evening as well as day) in-person or virtually through Zoom.

 What can be covered?